awsdocs/amazon-athena-user-guide/doc_source/lf-athena-limitations.md

 ## Athena Query Results Location In Amazon S3 Not Registered With Lake Formation<a name="lf-athena-limitations-query-results-location"></a>

 The query results locations in Amazon S3 for Athena cannot be registered with Lake Formation\.
 Lake Formation permissions do not limit access to these locations\.
 Unless you limit access, Athena users can access query result files and metadata when they do not have Lake Formation permissions for the data\.
 To avoid this, we recommend that you use workgroups to specify the location for query results and align workgroup membership with Lake Formation permissions\.
 You can then use IAM permissions policies to limit access to query results locations\.
-For more information about query results, see [Working with Query Results, Output Files, and Query History](querying.md)\.
+For more information about query results, see [Working with Query Results, Recent Queries, and Output Files](querying.md)\.

 ## Use Athena Workgroups To Limit Access To Query History<a name="lf-athena-limitations-use-workgroups-to-limit-access-to-query-history"></a>